Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Marination Process

-Marinate 2 lbs chicken breast cubes in 1 cup yogurt, 1/4 cup lemon juice, 3 tbsp olive oil, 4 minced garlic cloves, 1 tbsp tomato paste, 2 tsp paprika, 1 tsp cumin, 1 tsp coriander for 4-24 hours.
-See Serious Eats for marinade tips.
+Marinate 2 lbs chicken breast cubes in 1 cup yogurt, 1/4 cup lemon juice, 3 tbsp olive oil, 4 minced garlic cloves, 1 tbsp tomato paste, 2 tsp paprika, 1 tsp cumin, and 1 tsp coriander for 4-24 hours.
+The yogurt tenderizes, while tomato paste adds umami depth.

 Common Side Dishes